Dyson Heydon: Sexual harassment findings and allegations

 In June 2020, an investigation on behalf of the High Court found that Heydon had sexually harassed six female associates while he was a member of the Court.
 The Chief Justice of Australia, Susan Kiefel apologised to the women on behalf of the Court, and announced new measures to protect judges' personal staff, and to improve the handling of complaints.
 The same month, the Sydney Morning Herald published the results of its own investigation in which several women alleged that they had been sexually harassed by Heydon.
-The newspaper also said that "Mr Heydon’s predatory behaviour was an 'open secret' in legal and judicial circles."
+The newspaper also said that "Mr Heydon's predatory behaviour was an 'open secret' in legal and judicial circles."

 Heydon denied the claims and apologised for any "inadvertent and unintended" offence.
 He did not apply to renew his practising certificate with the New South Wales Bar Association upon its expiry on 30 June 2020.

 Three of the associates sought compensation from the Commonwealth and Heydon.
 In February 2022 the Commonwealth Attorney-General and the associates' lawyers announced that the three had settled with the Commonwealth, with terms not to be disclosed (although some reports refer to a "six figure" amount).
-Neither announcement said whether the settlement dealt with the trio's claims against Heydon personally.

-On 14 October 2022, Heydon resigned from the Order of Australia.
+On 14 October 2022, Heydon resigned from the Order of Australia (having previously been appointed as a Companion).

+Aftermath

+Since then, Heydon has experienced a degree of rehabilitation, although controversy remains.
+His invitation to address the 2023 annual conference of the conservative Samuel Griffith Society passed without complaint, but an invitation in 2025 led to the Society's law student chapter at the Australian National University dissolving itself in protest and to a published protest by one of his victims.